FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 29th April 2019.md

 of additional expenditure incurred in excess of that provided for in the Annual Budget for the

-year ended 31st December, 2018, including capital transfers.--- 11
+year ended 31st December, 2018, including capital transfers.
+---
+11

 Proposed by Councillor Sheahan (J);